opencadc/opencadc.github.io/storage-inventory/ops/README.md

         - `cadc:DAO/camera1/processed/` - the namespace for the subset of all processed frames from camera 1.
         - `cadc:DAO/pi2023011/` - the namespace for the PI project designated '2023011'.
         - alternatively, you could choose a simple flat namespace for all files, e.g. `cadc:DAO/`.
-    - A namespace can be any unique name in SI and should be parseable on the `:` and `/` delimeters. ie. `tmp:TEST` and `tmp:TESTDATA` could be accidentally confused depending on the regex used when specifying namespaces in configuration.
 - _resourceID/serviceID_: Unique ID in a URI form associated with a deployed service.
 A registry service provides a look-up to translate these IDs into service URLs.
-Example: `ivo://opencadc.org/minoc`
+Example: `ivo://opencadc.org/minoc`, which might resolve to `https://www.opencadc.org/minoc`.

 ### Storage Inventory Resources
 - Container image repository: https://images.opencadc.org